curiousjp/daz_depthmap_processor/example.md

 > test
 mapping status was: Success
 ```
 A new file is created alongside my depthmap, called mirrors-Canvas2-Depth.test.png.
 It looks like this (resized):

 ![testsmall](https://github.com/curiousjp/daz_depthmap_processor/assets/48515264/570dbe24-9073-41c6-ba9a-139115f4b203)

-Our new red split isn't pushing far enough into the map, so I'm going to use the "move" command to shift its endpoint.
-(Move can only be used on a depth corresponding to the start or end of a split, and there are a number of restrictions on what can be moved and where - e.g. you can't move the end of a split past the end of the depth map, or past the end of the next split.)
+It seems like our new red split isn't pushing far enough into the map, so I'm going to use the "move" command to shift its endpoint.
+(Move can only be used on a depth corresponding to the start or end of a split, and there are a number of restrictions on what can be moved and where - e.g. you can't move the end of a split past the end of the depth map, or past the end of the next split - there are commands for removing, or effectively merging, splits.)
 ```
 > move 100 120
 Success
 > test
 mapping status was: Success
 ```
-This is better, but still not quite right.
-I add some more splits and keep tweaking it.
+This looks better, but still not quite right.
+I add some more splits and keep tweaking them to get this:

 ![testsmall](https://github.com/curiousjp/daz_depthmap_processor/assets/48515264/fb2146b8-679b-4a4d-ae54-932167f5cdf5)

-I keep moving the starts and ends of the splits, and eventually I get something I'm happy with:
+After some more time spent moving the starts and ends of the splits, I get something I'm happy with:
 ```
 > show_splits
  ** 000: 93.46874237060547 to 132.0 - 256 levels assigned (label: Default, test: red, offset: 0)